 Google Migration Tools

-Google’s Google Workspace provides native tools that allow organizations to have control over employees’ data.
+Google Workspace (G Suite) provides native tools that allow organizations to have control over employees’ data.
 They allow migrating Google account (along with Gmail) or Office 365 account to Google Workspace.
 Sometimes they cover both backup and migration capabilities.

-And yet, the native functionality provided by Google for Google Workspace (G Suite) administrators has certain limitations.
+And yet, the native functionality provided by Google for Google Workspace administrators has certain limitations.
 It creates unnecessary complexities and makes the process much less efficient and seamless.